Excel MCP server

 Configuration

-You can modify the MCP Server behavior using the following environment variables:
+You can customize the server behavior using environment variables:

 EXCEL_MCP_PAGING_CELLS_LIMIT